 Adjusting Force layout parameters

-The Force tab of the Layout panel provides the following sliders to adjust layout parameters for the entire graph:
+The Force tab of the Layout panel provides a set of sliders to adjust default layout parameters for the entire graph.

 Link Strength.
-Adjusts how strongly the links pull the nodes together.
+Adjusts how strongly the links (i.e. edges) pull the nodes together.

 Gravity.
-Pulls the nodes toward the center of the graph space.
-This is the point the view rotates around when nothing is selected.
+Pulls the nodes toward the center of the graph space, that is, the point the view rotates around when nothing is selected.

 Charge.
 Adjusts how strongly the nodes push away from one another.

-Click Restore Default Settings to restore the sliders to their default positions and re-render the default force layout for the entire graph.
+Click the Restore Default Settings button to restore the sliders to their default positions and re-render the default force layout for the selected graph.

-Many Geometric layouts translate well to a 2D layout: Line, Circle, Spiral, and Grid, as well as the Rings or Trees functions.
+Many Geometric layouts translate well to a purely 2D layout: Line, Circle, Spiral, and Grid, and hierarchical Rings or Trees.

 Randomizing node positions

 In Force layout, nodes are rendered in randomized positions.
-Use the Randomize Node Positions button to render a different random arrangement either for selected data, or all data (except pinned nodes) if no data are selected.
+The Randomize Node Positions button lets you render a different random arrangement either for selected data, or all data if no data are selected (except for pinned nodes).

 To randomize a force-directed layout: